Enhancing Long-Term Welfare in Recommender Systems: An Information Revelation Approach: Experiments

-\textbf{Metrics.} Following previous works~\cite{ye2025creagent, yao2024user}, we use the cumulative user click number to measure the long-term welfare.
-We adopt RecAgent~\cite{wang2025user} as the user simulator, where users can choose to click or skip when presented with an item.
-The number of clicks by all users in each round is recorded as the user welfare for that round.
+\textbf{Metrics.} Following previous works~\cite{ye2025creagent, yao2024user}, we measure the long-term welfare of RS using the cumulative number of user clicks.
+We adopt RecAgent~\cite{wang2025user} as the user simulator, in which users decide whether to click on or skip a presented item.
+The total number of clicks across all users in each round is recorded as the user welfare for that round.